joshuaheslin/kas-lock-s-integration-sdk/README.md

 #### Have questions?

-1. First step: [ask KAS](support.kas.com.au) - they can assist with demo lock setup and all things Lock-S Software & PMS server.
+1. First step: [ask KAS](kas.com.au) - they can assist with demo lock setup and all things Lock-S Software & PMS server.
-2. Second step: [create an issue on this repo](https://github.com/joshuaheslin/kas-lock-s-integration-sdk/issues) and the contributor will endeavour to answer it.
+2. Second step: [create an issue on this repo](https://github.com/joshuaheslin/kas-lock-s-integration-sdk/issues) and the contributor will endeavour to answer it promptly.

 #### Final words

-End of instructions to build your own TCP/IP connection interface to Lock-S Software.
+This is the end of the instructions to build your *own* TCP/IP connection interface to Lock-S Software.
+If you want to just use a [Cloud PMS SDK](#pms-sdk).

 <hr>

-## <a name="pms-sdk"></a> PMS-SDK Cloud Connector App:
+## <a name="pms-sdk"></a> Cloud PMS SDK

 Want an easier way to integrate with Lock-S Software?
+We've come up with the Cloud PMS SDK.
 Continue reading...